More about: 6 Best Tours in Cuzco

 Why is it advisable to take a tour in Cuzco?

-• More safety: crosswalks are conspicuous by their absence and signposts are not very regular.
+- More security: crosswalks are conspicuous by their absence and the signs are not very regular.
 In addition, GPS does not always work.

-• You avoid scams: fares in Peru are not standardized and variations can be crazy if you buy it on the spot.
+- You avoid scams: fares in Peru are not standardized and variations can be crazy if you buy on the spot.

-• You make the most of your trip: the list of activities in Cuzco and its surroundings is almost endless and this is not the kind of province to get lost in its streets but to get to know them consciously.
+- You make the most of your trip: the list of activities in Cuzco and its surroundings is almost endless and this is not the kind of provinces to get lost in its streets but to get to know them consciously.